LeoBessin/LayoutLab/README.md

 # Layout Lab

-This a school project for [@bdernier](https://github.com/bdernier)'s FullStack course.
+This is a school project for [@bdernier](https://github.com/bdernier)'s FullStack course.

 ## Authors